sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

   </figure>
 </div>

-Once the campaign is created, you can track the **review state, CI status and open/closed/merged lifecycle of each changeset in the Sourcegraph UI**.
+Once the campaign is created, you can track the **review state, CI status,** and **open/closed/merged lifecycle** of each changeset in the Sourcegraph UI.

-You should use campaigns if you want to

-* run code to make changes across a large number of repositories.
-* keep track of a large number of pull requests and their status on GitHub or Bitbucket Server instances.
-* execute commands to upgrade dependencies in multiple repositories.
-* use Sourcegraph's search and replace matches by running code in the matched repositories.

 <div class="clearfix"></div>